 “The postpartum period generally is 6 weeks, after which it is believed that the body would have gone back to the pre-pregnancy stage.”

-- When you are breastfeeding, you don’t get pregnant.
+17) When you are breastfeeding, you don’t get pregnant

-“This is only partially true, and it depends on the individual, and how much breastfeeding is actually being done.
-If it’s exclusive breastfeeding, that has a better contraceptive effect, but even then, it is not definite.”
+“This is only partially true, and it depends on the individual and how much breastfeeding is actually being done.
+If it’s exclusive breastfeeding, it has a better contraceptive effect but even then it’s not definite.”

-“Some mums think that, “I’m breastfeeding, my menses has not come back, so I can not get pregnant.”
+Dr Watt says some mums think, “I’m breastfeeding, my menses has not come back, so I can not get pregnant.
 So they don’t do birth control.”

 “But this is dangerous because you never know when your eggs start growing back.
 Your menses may not have come but when your eggs start growing back, you ovulate.”